 My grandfather died of this disease.
 There is a sort of cure.
-If you fight and they get the dosage wright then you live longer.
-It a genetic thing and is actually passed through the mother but normally a man gets it.
+If you fight and they get the dosage right, then you live longer.
+It's a genetic thing and is actually passed through the mother, but normally, a man gets it.
 Early signs are hands shaking when you sit down and aren't doing things with your hands.
-I watched a man who could put me on his shoulders and laugh all day die on a hospital bed in a coma like state.
+I watched a man who could put me on his shoulders and laugh all day die on a hospital bed in a coma-like state.
 He wasn't even alive long enough for the doctors to figure it out.
 It's bad, really bad.

 The victims of the disease are not at fault for their condition and there is no cure, only symptom management, as far as I know.
 I don't know why rabies is ranked higher/worse than this.
 But then again there is a lot I don't know.

 It makes you scared to walk, and you freak out around people as you think they may crash into you.
-Small children who used to be a delight to watch are now a constant threat that they may trip you.
+Small children who used to be a delight to watch are now a constant threat.
+They may trip you.

 It's an often fatal disease that spreads like wildfire!

 Worst disease in my book.
 Have you seen the pictures!

 Killed one third of the people that got it.

 Epilepsy turned my friend's neighbor into a vegetable with no memory, cognitive abilities, and mobility.
 Every time after an attack, he is pretty much a newborn child, you have to learn everything again, and he has these attacks on a daily basis.
 He actually used to be a really smart person before epilepsy.
 It's horrible when you come to think how such a disease can turn a person into a nobody.
 Sounds rough, but it's just like that.